-The average cost of flat roof insulation is $5.50 per square foot ( 1 inch thick Polyiso).
+The average cost of flat roof insulation is $0.67 per square foot (for 1 inch thick PolyISO with 6-R value).

 High quality rigid foam insulation that is properly installed will greatly improve ventilation, eliminate drastic temperature fluctuations inside the home, and protect from leaks.